rscherrer/speciome/README.md

 * `individual_traits`: the value of each trait for each individual
 * `individual_midparents`: the midparent phenotype (i.e. the mean between maternal and paternal values) for each trait for each individual

 By default the program will save all these variables.
-To save only some of them, you have to set `choosewhattosave` to 1 and provide a path to an _order file_ as the `orderfile` parameter (e.g. `orderfile whattosave.txt`).
-The order file should contain a list of names of variable to save, separated by any type of blanks (e.g. `time EI SI RI locus_Fst`).
+To save only some of them, you have to set `choosewhattosave` to 1.
+The order file `whattosave.txt` should contain a list of names of variable to save, separated by any type of blanks (e.g. `time EI SI RI locus_Fst`).

 ## Saving whole individual genomes